Time needed: 30 minutes.

 - Insert the GREY BALL VALVE into the HEAD UNIT at the side marked “IN”

-Note: DO NOT remove the red, plastic rings as seen in the picture below.
+Note: DO NOT remove the grey, plastic rings as seen in the picture below.

 - Connect the open end of the WATER LINE to your water source